 This is a fab recipe for Coconut, Coriander and Lime BBQ Chicken thighs.
 I love using chicken thighs as not only are they more economical than chicken breasts, I personally think they are tastier and more juicy when cooked – especially over a barbecue.
 I leave the skin on for a lovely crisp and flavoursome finish.
+Chicken is so versatile, like this chicken tikka recipe.

 Tip: Unless it is a warm day, the Coconut Oil will not be liquid.
 It soon melts with the warmth from your hands, so I would recommend mixing the ingredients and applying them to the chicken by hand.
 You’ll get a much more even coverage this way.